 (female) Middle name pairings:

 Barnabas Demari (B.D.), ..

 Barnabas is a rare first name for men but a somewhat popular surname for both adults and children (#143847 out of 150436, Top 96%).
 (2000 U.S. Demographics)

 Which version is better?with its variant forms and related boy names.
 Barnie and Barney are the prominent alternative forms of Barnabas (not ranked) listed in the Top 2000.
 These forms of Barnabas were at the apex of their popularity during 1890-1899 (average #651), but now, the version Barney has become somewhat dated.
-Shown below is a comparison of the statistics of Barnabas and corresponding names.
-(2014 Birth Statistics)
+(2015 Birth Statistics)